lonelyneutrin0/lonelyneutrin0/README.md

 ## 👋 Hi there
 My name is Hrishikesh Belagali, I'm a freshman at Michigan State University.
-I'll be pursuing a Computer Science degree with coursework in computational physics and math courses.
+I'll be pursuing a Computer Science degree with coursework in computational physics and math.

 ## 🛠️ Tools I Use-
 - **Languages**- Python, JavaScript, C++, LaTeX